apache/flink/docs/apis/table.md

 #### Limitations

-The current version of streaming SQL only supports `SELECT`, `FROM`, `WHERE` and `UNION` clauses.
+The current version of streaming SQL only supports `SELECT`, `FROM`, `WHERE`, and `UNION` clauses.
 Aggregations or joins are not supported yet.

 {% top %}